dogacid/dogacid.github.io/_resume/managing.md

 - Iterative management of programs and projects of software development work
 - Manage client relations on large and small client engagements
 - Give feedback and manage team member performance on engagements
-- Open and run an office in Perth market
+- Opened and ran an office in Perth market (2010 - 2012)

 ---